What is Mohs Micrographic Surgery?

 - Repeat removal and examination as many times as needed

-Dermatology specialists prefer this technique when the tumor is large, recurrence is likely, or the type of skin cancer is aggressive.
+Dermatology specialists prefer this technique when the tumor is located on the head and neck or other sensitive areas such as the hands and feet, large cancers, for cancers that have come back after prior removal, or when the type of skin cancer is aggressive.
 Of all treatment options for skin cancer, Mohs Micrographic Surgery:

 - Offers the highest cure rate (up to 99%)